Children in Grade 4 of primary school and Secondary 3

-The vaccine against HPV infections is included in the Québec Immunisation Program’s immunisation schedule.
-The vaccine is offered for free to girls, and starting September 1, 2016, to boys in Grade 4.
-The vaccine is given in Grade 4 for several reasons:
+The vaccine against HPV infections is included in the Québec Immunization Program’s immunization schedule.
+The vaccine is offered for free to children in Grade 4 (Gardasil® 9) and in Secondary 3 (Cervarix®).
+There are several reasons for choosing to begin VPH vaccination in Grade 4 of primary school:

-- The immune system responds best to the vaccine between ages 9 and 11, which corresponds to Grade 4.
+- The immune system responds better to HPV vaccines between the ages of 9 and 11.
+At this age, children are usually in Grade 4.

-- The vaccine is given to girls and boys in order to fairly provide direct protection to all young people.
+- Vaccination is offered to boys and girls in order to provide direct and equitable protection to all children.

-Under the Québec Immunisation Program, the following people can also be vaccinated against HPV infections free of charge:
+Under the Québec Immunization Program, the following people can also be vaccinated against HPV infections free of charge: